Journal

 This wall is the best snorkelling on the entire Elaphiti Islands coastline in our opinion.
 The rock is covered in orange and purple sponges, and the visibility regularly exceeds fifteen metres.
 We have seen moray eels here, schools of salema, and — on good days — a group of bottlenose dolphins that patrols the channel between Lopud and Šipan.

-We anchor just off the wall and provide snorkelling gear.
+On a private charter we anchor just off the wall — snorkelling gear is on board every boat we run.
 Even guests who are not strong swimmers can hold the boat line and peer over the drop-off.
 It is a completely different experience from snorkelling in shallow sandy bays.

 4. The Hidden Pebble Beach at Sutvid Cove